 Parent PLUS Loan

 Parents can borrow a PLUS Loan to help pay their child’s educational expenses if they are a dependent undergraduate student enrolled at least half time in an eligible program at an eligible school.
 Parents must have an acceptable credit history.
 The first payment is due within 60 days after the loan is fully disbursed.
 There is no grace period for these loans.
 Interest begins to accumulate at the time the first disbursement is made.
 Parents must begin repaying both principal and interest while the student is in school.
 Through this program, parents may borrow each year up to the total cost of attendance minus all other financial aid.
-The current interest rate on PLUS loans first disbursed on or after July 1, 2017, is 7% fixed.
-The loan origination fee is currently 4.264%.
+The current interest rate and loan origination fees on PLUS loans can be found on the Federal Student Aid website.

 To apply for a Parent PLUS Loan, you will need to complete the online application and Master Promissory Note at www.studentloans.gov.